jrkreiger/most_common_words/README.md

 # most_common_words
-A Jupyter Notebook that helps you identify the most common words in an English-language book.
+In this repo is a Jupyter Notebook that helps you identify the most common words in an English-language book, inspired by the project "Word frequency in Moby Dick" on DataCamp (https://www.datacamp.com/projects/38).